 Pizza-centric meals are provided.
-Pizza Burgers for lunch.
+Pizza for lunch.
 Pizza for dinner.
-Light continental breakfast vibes.
+Light continental breakfast vibes with leftover pizza.

-We’ll have Fulton Beers on hand.
+We’ll have beers on hand.
 Campers can also BYOB!
 Beer, wine, ciders, hard lemonades, and other malt based, single-serving beverages are permitted in glass bottles or cans only.
 Wine and champagne are permitted in 750mL bottles or less.

 Hard liquor is not allowed anywhere on Park District property.
 Alcoholic beverages served in kegs, barrels, boxed wine, or bulk containers are prohibited too.